influxdata/docs-v2/content/influxdb/cloud-dedicated/admin/tokens/update.md

     --write-database <DATABASE2_NAME> \
     <TOKEN_ID>
   ```
+alt_links:
-alt_engine: /influxdb/cloud-serverless/admin/tokens/update-tokens/
+  serverless: /influxdb/cloud-serverless/admin/tokens/update-tokens/
 ---

 Use the [`influxctl token update` command](/influxdb/cloud-dedicated/reference/cli/influxctl/token/update/)
-to update a database token's permissions in your {{< cloud-name >}} cluster.
+to update a database token's permissions in your {{< product-name omit=" Clustered" >}} cluster.

 1. If you haven't already, [download and install the `influxctl` CLI](/influxdb/cloud-dedicated/reference/cli/influxctl/#download-and-install-influxctl).
 2. Run the `influxctl token create` command and provide the following: